source-academy/general/vanilla/README.md

-# Using Source Academy in an SICP-JS-based Course
+# Using Source Academy in an SICP-JS-based course

 The Source Academy is designed for learners who use the textbook [Structure and Interpretation of Computer Programs, JavaScript Adaptation](https://sourceacademy.org/sicpjs/).
 [This link](https://sourceacademy.org/) provides access to the Source Academy.